Nepalese royal massacre: Events

+Motives

+Dipendra's motive for the murders is unknown, and there are various theories.
+Dipendra wanted to marry Devyani Rana, whom he had met in the United Kingdom.
+Some allege that, due to her mother's family being from lower-class royals of India and her father's political alliances, the royal family objected.
+Devyani's Gwalior family were one of the wealthiest former royal families of India, and allegedly far wealthier than the Nepalese monarchs.
+The prospective bride's mother warned her daughter that marrying the Nepalese crown prince might mean a drop in her standard of living.
+Dipendra's prospective bride, chosen by the royal family, was from the main branch of the Nepalese Rana dynasty, the Chandra Shumsher line.

-Another theory states that there was a higher possibility of Indian influence if Dipendra would be married to Devyani, to which the palace objected.
+Another theory states that there was a higher possibility of Indian influence if Dipendra were to be married to Devyani, to which the palace objected.
 Other theories allege that Dipendra was unhappy with the country's shift from an absolute to a constitutional monarchy, and that too much power had been given away following the 1990 People's Movement.
-This is, in fact, unlikely.
-The crown prince responded to the 1990 uprising and return to an elected government with enthusiasm while a student at Eton College, where he was finishing his studies.

-Much controversy surrounds the circumstances of the massacre, and even today, with the abolition of the monarchy following the 2006 revolution, many questions remain unresolved.
-Questions that remain unsolved include: the apparent lack of security at the event; the absence of the Prince Gyanendra, Dipendra's uncle who succeeded him; Dipendra's self-inflicted head-wound located at his left temple, despite being right-handed; and the duration of the subsequent investigation, which lasted for only two weeks and did not involve any major forensic analysis, despite an offer by Scotland Yard to carry one out.
+Much controversy surrounds the circumstances of the massacre.
+Even after the abolition of the monarchy following the 2006 revolution, many questions remain unanswered.
+Questions that remain unsolved include: the apparent lack of security at the event; the absence of the Prince Gyanendra, Dipendra's uncle who succeeded him; Dipendra's self-inflicted head-wound located at his left temple, although he was right-handed; and the duration of the subsequent investigation, which lasted for only two weeks and did not involve any major forensic analysis, despite an offer by Scotland Yard to carry one out.